Mysterious space debris found on Queensland beaches identified as 'space balls'

 Key details reported by multiple sources:

-• Six pieces of suspected space debris were found on Forrest Beach, north Queensland
+- Six pieces of suspected space debris were found washed up on beaches in the Forrest Beach area of Townsville

-• The Australian Space Agency is working to determine the nature and origin of the debris
+- The Australian Space Agency is working with international authorities to confirm the launch vehicle and launching state

-• Forrest Beach is about 210 kilometres north of Townsville
+- The debris was found in Forrest Beach, a small coastal community about 210 kilometres north of Townsville

 Points of Difference